Literature / Eleanor And Park

 It's 1986.
 Eleanor

-is the new girl in town.
+is the new girl in town, returning home to her mother, stepfather, and brothers and sister after spending a year away from them.
 With her chaotic family life, her mismatched fashion sense, and her bright red hair, she sticks out like a sore thumb.
 Park

 is the boy at the back of the bus.
 Withdrawn, bookwormish, and in a stable family, he's convinced he's made himself invisible.
 After Eleanor ends up as Park's reluctant bus seatmate, they start out hating

 each other.
-But slowly, over comic books and late-night phone calls, Eleanor and Park fall in love, and have to deal with the consequences.
+But slowly, over mixtapes and comic books and late-night phone calls, Eleanor and Park fall in love, and have to deal with the consequences.

 Notable mainly for two things: being insanely popular (it was voted 2013's best YA book on goodreads.com) and for being banned in a number of school districts thanks to the usual suspects of Moral Guardians